signifyd/php/README.md

 ### 1. Overview

-This document will give an overview on the available methods in the Signifyd PHP library.
-Also examples for this methods will be provided.
+This document will give an overview on the available methods in the Signifyd PHP library along with examples for the methods.

 ### 2. Prerequisites

 In order to authenticate with the API you need to provide your API key.
-You can find your API key on your account page.
+You can find your API key by following this guide (https://developer.signifyd.com/ecommerce-integration-guide/#step-1)
+.
 ### 3. SignifydAPI CLASS

 The main class that does the abstraction between your code and the API is the class SignifydAPI which can be found under namespace "Signifyd\Core", located under lib/Core/SignifydAPI.php.